-Having observed that the Arab Spring uprisings mostly failed to bring desired lasting change for democracy, Steven Cook argues that the United States cannot "get the Middle East right" but that the future of the region lies in the hands of the people who live there.
+Despite the Arab Spring uprisings mostly failing to bring desired lasting progress toward democracy, Steven Cook maintains that the future of the region lies in the hands of the people who live there.
 How does people's response to repressive authoritarian regimes shape the subsequent strategic interactions between people and regimes in the Middle East?
-Does it matter at all?
-Why did the Arab Spring not succeed?
-How do authoritarian regimes face the challenges from popular protests and democratization movements?
-How do institutions help the regime to sustain authoritarian rule, if at all?
-Why are authoritarian regimes in the Middle East considered unstable and less resilient (compared, for example, with China)?3
+How do authoritarian responses to challenges and popular protests shape democratization movements?
+Why are authoritarian regimes in the Middle East considered unstable and less resilient (compared, for example, with China)?2